See how well you suit this job in Career Planner.

-Certain degrees, such as spatial and interior design, include a significant element of exhibition design within individual modules.
+The University of Lincoln runs a degree in design for exhibition and museums.
+Other degrees, such as spatial and interior design, include a significant element of exhibition design within individual modules.
 It is important to research the structure of degrees to know how much exhibition design will be included.
-Some universities run undergraduate degree courses specifically in design for exhibition and museums.

-A postgraduate qualification is not essential but some exhibition designers particularly in museum and heritage work have one.
-Relevant Masters include interior and spatial design and museum and heritage exhibition design, find a postgraduate course in exhibition design.
+A postgraduate qualification is not essential but some exhibition designers, particularly in museum and heritage work, have one.
+Relevant Masters include interior and spatial design and museum and heritage exhibition design.

-Relevant courses focus on areas such as communication through spaces, involving 2D, 3D and time-based design in many combinations, as well as hands-on production of models and artwork, and training in specific computer design programs.
-These courses help to prepare for work in the growing number of multi-disciplinary design consultancies, working in interior design and architectural modelling and visualisation.
+Relevant courses focus on areas such as communication through spaces, involving 2D, 3D and time-based design in many combinations, as well as the hands-on production of models and artwork and training in specific computer design programs.
+These courses help to prepare you for work in the growing number of multi-disciplinary design consultancies, interior design and architectural modelling and visualisation.

 Entry into this career without a degree is possible, but attitudes vary between employers.
 Some may favour a mix of the right skills and personality rather than academic qualifications.
 Others, however, may ask for specific degree qualifications and grades.
 Check with individual employers before applying.

-Irrespective of the views of employers on qualifications and training, it is essential to have a design portfolio and desirable to have some relevant work experience.
+Irrespective of the views of employers on qualifications and training, it is essential to have a design portfolio and some relevant work experience.

 Make speculative applications by calling employers, sending them your CV or even going in person to meet with them.